slyapustin/airflow-on-heroku/README.md

-# airflow
+# Airflow Heroku Deployment

-Airflow Demo on Heroku
+Deploy Airflow Demo on Heroku in one click.

 This create a demo instance of Apache Airflow with basic configuration, including: